4.5. Raytracer¶

 Absorbing Rays

-Generally, these rays are error cases.
+Generally, these rays are seen as error cases.
 A ray only hitting one surfaces must enter/leave through the lens side cylinder, that is not handled in our sequential simulation.
 Rays not hitting the lens at all are typically undesired.
-In real optical systems they would be (hopefully) absorbed by the housing of the system.
+In real optical systems they would be absorbed by the housing of the system.

 Parameter no_pol

-no polarizations are calculated and a unpolarized/uniformly polarized light
+With the parameter no_pol=True no polarizations are calculated and an unpolarized/uniformly polarized light

 is assumed everywhere.
 Typically this speeds up the tracing by 10-30%.